Calgary Police Service

 What is the solve rate for missing persons cases reported to CPS?

-Since 2010, CPS has received more than 40,000 missing persons reports.
-The CPS solve rate is 99.9 per cent.
+Since 2010, the CPS has received over 40,000 missing persons reports.
+The CPS solve rate is 99.9%.
 Most missing persons are located within 24 hours.

 For more information on missing persons in Canada:

-Visit the following websites for information on missing persons across Canada and to access resources for families and friends of missing persons:
+Please see the following websites for information on missing persons across Canada and resources for families and friends of missing persons:

-For information on missing and murdered Indigenous women, girls and 2SLGBTQQIA+, visit the following websites:
+For more information on Missing and Murdered Indigenous Women, Girls and 2SLGBTQQIA, please see the following websites:

 The CPS Diversity Resource Team actively works in partnership with Calgary’s diverse communities.
-The team’s specialized knowledge and relationships can help obtain successful resolutions to missing persons investigations.
-For further information, visit the diversity resource webpage.
+The team’s specialized knowledge and relationships can help obtain successful resolutions to investigations or any other incidents which include missing persons investigations.
+For further information, please see the following website: https://www.calgary.ca/cps/community-programs-and-resources/diversity-resources/diversity-education.html

-If you know where a missing person is, or you have any information about a missing person, call the Missing Persons Tip Line at 403-428-2250, or report it online to Crime Stoppers or by phone at 1-800-222-8477.
+If you know where a missing person is, or you have any information about a missing person, call the CPS Missing Persons Tip Line at 403-428-2250 or Crime Stoppers at 1-800-222-8477 or www.calgarycrimestoppers.org.

 CALL YOUR LOCAL POLICE